MPCS-51220/reservation-system-christian-the-wingdings/README.md

 # T-01: API-ify the Reservation System

 ## Overview
-For this assignment, your team will work together to create an API-enabled version of the reservation system that we've already worked on.
-You can rewrite code or borrow from any that you've already written or refactored.
-You'll be using FastAPI, which allows you to write API applications fairly easily.
-We've discussed FastAPI in class and will continue to do so.
-The full assignment can be found here: https://canvas.uchicago.edu/courses/56612/assignments/661290
+For this assignment, your team will work together to improve last week's iteration.
+The work in this iteration is focussed on making your design and tests more robust, implementing a robust (well, at least somewhat robust) persistence layer, and setting up user roles and passwords.
+The full assignment can be found here: https://canvas.uchicago.edu/courses/56612/assignments/663327

 # Equipment Reservation System Documentation